 - Arizona, District of Columbia, Maryland, Montana, New Jersey and Virginia.

-Ten states permit voters with permanent disabilities to use a “single sign-up” option.
+Eleven states permit voters with permanent disabilities to use a “single sign-up” option.
 In some cases, a note from a physician or other indication of a permanent disability may be required.
 Once on the list, the state sends these voters absentee/mail ballots:

-Louisiana and Wisconsin also make this option available to senior voters.
+Louisiana, Maine (effective Nov.
+1, 2023) and Wisconsin also make this option available to senior voters.

 An additional six states automatically send absentee/mail ballot applications to voters on a permanent/single sign-up list.
 This differs from the category above since voters must return the application before receiving an absentee/mail ballot: